cryptoSyndrome001/bufra-test/README.md

 - Creat PR to merge to master.
 - merge changes to master.
 - Wait while the Automated CI/CD workflow takes effect.
-- The current changes would effect on the live site [here](https://blah.world)